Papooch/VSC_HopfieldNetwork/README.md

 Input files format
 ----
+Input patterns can be either images (monochrome for best results) or text files in the following format:

 {M} {N}
 {symbol_for_0} {symbol_for_1}
 ;
-N rows of M symbols
+M rows of N symbols
 ;
-N rows of M symbols
+M rows of N symbols

-See sampleInputFile.txt
+See sample_unput folder for reference